edjusted/update-do-not-airlock-checklist/README.md

 - Copy over user tabs (see Options below)

 The reason each function needs to be called separately is because this GS is extremely formula-intensive, and this can cause timeout issues when you import a lot of data.\
+(The Settings tab especially can take a while to import.
+Don't be surprised if it takes 3-4 mins.
+Please be patient.)\
 So if you want to import multiple items/tags, best practices is to do each one, wait for the GS to finish processing, then select the next one.
 Repeat and rinse.

 (You'll actually need to do this twice the *first* time.
 Keep reading.)\